top of page

 1. Identify and apply general documentation and record-keeping guidelines

-2. Outline key elements of the clinical medical record
+2. Outline key elements of the medical record

 3. Recite the essential features of a compliant progress note

-4. Discuss ethical standards and legal mandates around privacy and confidentiality relating to clients and others access to the medical record and the social worker's obligations to release/protect the client record
+4. Discuss ethical standards and legal mandates around privacy and confidentiality relating to clients and others access to the medical record and the mental health professional’s obligations to release/protect the client record

 Perpetrating Fraud?